Tag Archives: Crafts

 Tree Trunk: Turn work.
 Sl st into first DC.
 Ch 3.
 DC in the next 3 DC stitches.
 Turn so that the front of the tree is facing you.
 Ch 2 (counts as the first SC).
 SC in the next three DC stitches of the previous row and top loop of starting ch.
 Finish off and weave the yarn end into the back of the tree.

-I hope that was clear.
-(Yeah, clear as mud, I’m sure!)
-I’m certainly no expert in writing out patterns.
-Oh, and if you don’t want to use a magic circle, you can certainly start with a Ch5, and connect the beginning and end with a slip stitch and then work out of the center of that loop you create.
-I just think the magic circle is neater.
+If you don’t want to use a magic circle, you can certainly start with a Ch5, and connect the beginning and end with a slip stitch and then work out of the center of that loop you create.
+I just think the magic circle makes neater work.

 After you accumulate your little stack of trees, it’s time to assemble the garland.
-You’ll need 9 trees (you could also use 11 if you want them closer — up to you).
+You’ll need 9 trees (you could also use 11 if you want them closer — that’s up to you).
 You’ll need 9 (or 11) 7ish-inches x 1/2 inch pieces of homespun fabric.
 And you’ll need your jute.

 howtocollage